 I’ve learned a lot of cool tips to get free Internet legally.
-If you are in the US, there are a few zero-cost options for you to get internet connection.
+If you are in the US, there are a few zero-cost options for you to get an internet connection.
 You can head over to this post below for the details.
 This could save you at least $50 per month!

 Food is expensive and it’s an expense we cannot live without.
 That’s a fact.
 If you’ve been spending a lot of money on food, try meal planning.
-Since I started planning out our meals, I’ve been able to lower our food expense from over $600 to $300 per month and we’ve been able to avoid last-minute fast foods, saving us more money.
+Since I started planning out our meals, I’ve been able to lower our food expenses from over $600 to $300 per month and we’ve been able to avoid last-minute fast foods, saving us more money.